abinit/abinit/doc/tutorial/compilation.md

 ```

 to the *configure* script via the configuration file.
-This will automatically activate the compilation option needed to enable OpenMP support in the ABINIT source code
+This will automatically activate the compilation option needed to enable OpenMP in the ABINIT source code
-(`-fopenmp` for *gfortran*).
+(e..g. `-fopenmp` option for *gfortran*).
-Note that this option is just part of the story as a significant fraction of the wall-time is spent in external
+Note that this option is just part of the story as a significant fraction of the wall-time is spent in the external
-BLAS/FFT routines so **do not expect big speedups if you do not use threaded libraries**.
+BLAS/FFT routines so **do not expect big speedups if you do not link against threaded libraries**.

-If you are building your own software stack for BLAS/LAPACK and FFT, you will need to
+If you are building your own software stack for BLAS/LAPACK and FFT, you will have to
-use the configure with the correct options for the OpenMP version and then
+reconfigure with the correct options for the OpenMP version and then issue
-*make and make install* again to have the threaded version.
+*make and make install* again to build the threaded version.
-Also the name of libraries may change.
+Also note that the name of libraries may change.
 FFTW3, for example, ships the OpenMP version in *libfftw3_omp*
 (see the [official documentation](http://www.fftw.org/fftw3_doc/Installation-and-Supported-Hardware_002fSoftware.html#Installation-and-Supported-Hardware_002fSoftware) hence **FFTW3_LIBS** should be changed accordingly.

 Life is much easier if you are using intel MKL because in this case
 it is just a matter of selecting *OpenMP threading* as threading layer
 in the [mkl-link-line-advisor interface](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor)
-and then pass the link line and the compiler options to the ABINIT build system together with `enable_openmp="yes"`.
+and then pass these options to the ABINIT build system together with `enable_openmp="yes"`.

 !!!
 Important